 If you’ve never had fibroids and don’t know anyone who does, you’re probably thinking “this sounds miserable!” or “why didn’t she get help sooner?”
 You must keep in mind that all of these symptoms gradually got worse over the years.

-Once I’d reached an absolutely miserable state, I chose to have the fibroids removed by surgery called myomectomy where you can read the description on WebMd.
-My surgeon removed three fibroids – huge, large and baby fibroid – and the immediate recovery was downright miserable.
+Once I’d reached an absolutely miserable state, I chose to have the fibroids removed by a surgery called myomectomy where you can read the description on WebMd.
+My surgeon removed three fibroids – huge, large, and baby fibroid – and the immediate recovery was downright miserable.